 3) The kids will be fine.

 If you don’t master becoming the happy, fun, wildly creative, ambitious, super-duper amazing mom you may have always wanted to be, it’s gonna be okay.
 We all make mistakes in motherhood.
 I for one mess up on the daily.
 I mean girl–I mess up HOURLY.

 It doesn’t matter whether you breastfeed or not, yell at your kids or not, homeschool your kids or not, kiss all their boo-boos or not, God will not waste one single positive or negative experience.
 He is a redeemer that can turn ANY situation around.
 He chose YOU to be the mother of your kids.

 I want to share with you a little bit of how God has shown up as a redeemer in my own life.
 I suffered severe postpartum depression with three of my four children.
 I really struggled to connect with my kids, especially after a traumatic birth experience with my first.
 It took me a long time to realize something was gravely wrong, but I eventually got help.
-It’s been a long road to recover, but God has been faithful to turn around my relationship with my kids as I look to Him for guidance and educate myself on how to connect with them.
+It’s been a long road to recovery, but God has been faithful to turn around my relationship with my kids as I look to Him for guidance and educate myself on how to connect with them.
 Today, our relationship isn’t perfect, but it’s getting deeper and better each day.

 4) You are most definitely not alone.